MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 5. On the **Basics** page, enter a name and description for the profile, then choose **Next**.

 6. On the **Configuration settings** page, select the settings you want to manage with this profile.

-To learn more about a setting, expand its information dialog and select the *Learn more* link to view the CSP information for the setting in the on-line documentation.
+   To learn more about a setting, expand its *information* dialog and select the **Learn more** link to view the on-line Configuration Service Provider (CSP) documentation or related details, for that setting.

    When you're done configuring settings, select **Next**.